HSF/hsf.github.io/_gsocproposals/2020/proposal_QMLHEP.md

 ## Expected results
   * A program that implemented a Quantum Variational method or a Quantum Neural Network method based on Google OpenFermion framework.
-  * Successfully run Quantum Machine Learning methods with some LHC physics data and get some benchmarks comparing with classical machine learning methods.
+  * Successfully apply the Quantum Machine Learning method to LHC physics analyses and obtain performance benchmarks to compare to classical machine learning methods.
-  * (Optional or partly) A program which can be easily used to apply different physics data and different quantum frameworks.
+  * (Optional or partly) A program which can be easily used as a QML interface for HEP to support different quantum frameworks.

 ## Requirements
   * Solid knowledge of machine learning and deep learning
-  * Solid knowledge of quantum mechanics.
+  * Solid knowledge of quantum mechanics
   * Familiarity with c/c++
   * Strong python skills